posit-dev/bcorp-report/import/raw-report.md

 and Python, respectively), analogous to the "grammar of graphics" for specifying charts.

+As of May 2024, there is 1 FTE Posit employee developing gt / Great Tables open-source packages.

 \<show stacked download growth graph for R and Python\>

 #### Vetiver